Mulan (2020 film): Lack of East Asians in production team

-Removal of Li Shang
+Li Shang

-In a February 27, 2020 interview, film producer Jason T. Reed said that Mulan's love interest from the original film, Captain Li Shang, was dropped in response to the MeToo movement.
+In a February 27, 2020, interview, film producer Jason T. Reed said that Mulan's love interest from the original film, Captain Li Shang, was dropped in response to the MeToo movement.
 In his statement, he explained that "having a commanding officer that is also the sexual love interest was very uncomfortable and we didn't think it was appropriate".
-The reasoning behind the removal was met with social media backlash from fans of the original film and members of the LGBTQ community, who deemed Shang's relationship with Mulan's male alter ego Ping to be bisexual.
+The reasoning for not including the character was met with social media backlash from fans of the original film and members of the LGBTQ community, who deemed Shang's relationship with Mulan's male alter ego Ping to be bisexual.
 Reed was initially surprised by criticism of Shang's removal, but acknowledged that the character had become an "LGBTQ icon", and clarified that Shang's role would be served by two new characters, Commander Tung and Chen Honghui.

-In September 2020, Cynthia Vinney of CBR wrote that Honghui's interactions with Mulan were "more homoerotic" than Li Shang's in the animated version and likewise "can be read as bisexual".
+In September 2020, Cynthia Vinney of CBR wrote that Honghui's interactions with Mulan were "more homoerotic" than Shang's in the animated version and likewise "can be read as bisexual".
 Lauren Puckett of Harper's Bazaar wrote "Some fans understood and agreed with the #MeToo argument.
 Others found it offensive, arguing that Shang would never use his commanding position to coerce a woman into romance.
 He waited until after she was no longer under his command to pursue any sort of romantic relationship.
 And anyway, it was Mulan who had the crush on him! [...]
 Despite [Honghui's] attraction, he hardly has the same respect for her that brave and beautiful Li Shang did."

-Yifei Liu's comments on Hong Kong
+Liu's comments on Hong Kong

-A call to boycott the film began when Yifei Liu reshared an image posted by the People's Daily, an official newspaper of the Chinese Communist Party.
-The image included a quote from Chinese reporter Fu Guohao who worked for the state-owned tabloid Global Times and was subsequently assaulted by protesters during the 2019–2020 Hong Kong protests: "I support Hong Kong police.
-You can beat me now.
-What a shame for Hong Kong."
+A call to boycott the film began when Liu reshared an image posted by the People's Daily, an official newspaper of the Chinese Communist Party.
+The image included a quote from Chinese reporter Fu Guohao, who worked for the state-owned tabloid Global Times and was assaulted by protesters during the 2019–2020 Hong Kong protests: "I support Hong Kong police.
+You can beat me now."
+The post added in English: "What a shame for Hong Kong."
 This sparked international controversy, with Liu being accused of supporting police brutality in Hong Kong.
-The hashtag #BoycottMulan started trending, which advocated for a boycott of the film.
-In response to the controversy, Liu was not present at the 2019 D23 Expo, despite presenting an exclusive sneak peek of the film to fans.
+The hashtag #BoycottMulan started trending.
+As a result of the controversy, Liu did not appear at the 2019 D23 Expo, leaving only Caro to present the film at the panel.